When is the admission deadline?

-Can students be admitted for starting in the spring semester?
+Can students be admitted starting in the spring semester?

-As the program is currently constructed we operate as a cohort therefore we do not allow students to be admitted for starting in the spring semester.
-Students are only admitted to start in the fall semester as a group.
+As the program is currently constructed we operate as a cohort, therefore, we do not allow students to be admitted for starting in the spring semester.
+Students are only admitted to

 We do offer an extremely limited part-time option.
 Our part-time students must complete a minimum of 2 courses per semester so that the program can be completed in a minimum of 6 semesters.
 In order to participate in our part-time option you must receive permission from the program graduate director.
 Typically permission is granted when student can demonstrate a specific need.